click on photo to go back

 Above right: With Jane Fonda in George Roy Hill's

-Period Of Adjustment (1962).
+Period Of Adjustment (MGM, Oct 31.
+1962).

 Whilst waiting for a next assignment Jim starred in a stage production of Burlesque at UCLA.
 He still hankered for a bit of live theater but said he'll get that out of his system with an occasional fling in summer stock or something like this UCLA deal.

+Jim "had a ball" during his first month of freedom but found it less enjoyable afterward.
+He resented the necessary caution of checking if his dates were out to blackmail a movie star.
 He lived with Susan Oliver throughout 1963 but they refused to marry after his divorce and parted when she began focusing on her career as a pilot.

-Hutton had an on again, off again relationship with actress Yvette Vickers for 15 years, often rumored to be engaged and/or living together by tabloids.
-Vickers claimed he refused to marry her because of his inability to remain faithful to women.
+Introduced in 1964 Hutton had an on again, off again relationship with actress Yvette Vickers for 15 years, often rumored to be engaged and/or living together by tabloids.
+Vickers said he refused to marry her because of his inability to remain faithful to women.
 Between both of their second marriages they rekindled their romances.
 Vickers claimed the equally troubled Hutton had been the one and only love of her life & soul-mate and described him as "a typical Irish Catholic male; hard drinking, chauvinistic, funny as hell, but with the insecurities of a child."

 Woman kissing Joby Baker while Susan Oliver and Jim Hutton do the same in "Looking For Love" (1964).
+Jim Hutton as Lieutenant Graham in "Major Dundee" (1965).

 Jim Hutton with an adoring Connie Stevens in "Never Too Late" (1965).

-Jim Hutton as Lieutenant Graham in "Major Dundee" (1965).
 A big break for Jim Hutton was the 1966 film "Walk, Don't Run".
 Cary Grant plays matchmaker for Jim and Samantha Eggar during the 1966 Olympics in Tokyo.

-He played opposite Hollywood greats as Jane Fonda in George Roy Hill's Period Of Adjustment (1962) or Burt Lancaster in The Hallelujah Trail (1965) but the next big break for Jim Hutton was the 1966 film Walk, Don't Run.
-Cary Grant plays matchmaker for Jim and Samantha Eggar during the 1966 Olympics in Tokyo (Above right).
-Although Hutton was allowed a few non-comedy "outdoors" roles in Major Dundee (1965) and The Green Berets (1969), for the most part he was locked into playing gangling young goofs.
+Although Hutton was allowed a few non-comedy "outdoors" roles in Major Dundee (Columbia, Mar 16.
+1965) and The Green Berets (Warner Bros., June 19.
+1969), for the most part he was locked into playing gangling young goofs.
 Jim Hutton starred in nearly a dozen TV movies.
-However, when all three of his 1965 releases flopped at the box-office his Hollywood stock took a major tumble, particularly when Gene Kelly dropped him from the lead in of A Guide for the Married Man (1967) one month before production started.
+However, when all three of his 1965 releases flopped at the box-office his Hollywood stock took a major tumble, particularly when Gene Kelly dropped him from the lead in of A Guide for the Married Man (20th Century Fox, April 28.
+1967) one month before production started.

 Jim Hutton and Dorothy Provine in "Who's minding the mint?"
 (1967).
 Jim Hutton as Greg Parker, the right hand of Chance Buckman (John Wayne) in "Hellfighters" (1968).

 Film roles dried up and he was relegated to TV work, which coincided with what he called an eight year depression.
-He did marry Lynni M. Solomon in 1970, although they had a daughter Rebecca in 1971 the marriage would last only three years ending in divorce.
+He did marry Lynni M. Solomon on March 30.
+1970, and although they had a daughter Rebecca in 1971 the marriage would last only three years ending in divorce.
 "Much of my career downfall was my own fault," he admitted.
 "And it took two failures at marriage to convince me that I'm a bachelor.
 I like living with a woman - but it's a mistake for me to marry."

-When finally, in the mid-1970s, he snagged the television for which his screen persona worked quite well: Ellery Queen.
+When finally, in the mid-1970s, he snagged the television role for which his screen persona worked quite well: Ellery Queen.
 Once he got it, he directed all his energies toward making his characterization exceptional.
 Hutton refused to view the films of Lee Bowman, George Nader, or Ralph Bellamy as "Ellery Queen" - not wishing to be influenced by their performances.
 Hutton spent two days at Los Angeles' main library researching the famous fictional detective and the two men who created him.
 These studies left him convinced that "Ellery Queen," as written, was a patronizing know-it-all, completely without personal warmth or a sense of humor.
 "That's when I decided to change the character around and make him more human.
 To do that, I added dimensions not in the books."
 Without them, Hutton believed he would lose the audience before the first commercial.

 "Sure, there will be some 'Ellery Queen' purists who won't like our show because of those liberties," Hutton conceded, "but that can't be helped."
 "As a matter of fact," Jim added, "it might have been such a 'purist' among the network decision-makers who caused the three-week delay between the announcement that our show was on and the announcement that I would be the star.
 That three weeks were enough to have driven the 'old' me off into the blue funk," Jim smiled, referring to the 'old' drinking, emotional Hutton.